 Toddlers who aren’t showing signs of readiness to potty train generally aren’t ready to give it a try, but even toddlers who do show signs of readiness may not be that enthusiastic about getting started.
 Toddlers who aren’t happy about starting potty training, or are having trouble once they do start, may benefit from different types of encouragement.
 If your toddler isn’t taking to potty training quite as easily as you might have hoped, here are a few ideas to try.

 - Encouragement through stories: Books and make believe are great ways to introduce toddlers to new concepts in their lives.
-Reading books about potty training gives your toddler the idea of potty training as a goal without pressuring her about it, and gives her the mental framework to think about potty training and the words to talk about it.
+Reading books about potty training gives your toddler the idea of potty training as a goal without pressuring them about it, and gives them the mental framework to think about potty training and the words to talk about it.
 Acting out using the potty with a doll or stuffed animal can have the same effect, once your toddler has started to play pretend.

-- Introduce a little bit at a time: For toddlers who like to take a little extra time to figure out transitions, easing into potty training by introducing the potty chair as a piece of furniture that’s around the house first can help it to feel non-threatening, before you even start offering it to her.
+- Introduce a little bit at a time: For toddlers who like to take a little extra time to figure out transitions, easing into potty training by introducing the potty chair as a piece of furniture that’s around the house first can help it to feel non-threatening, before you even start offering it to them.

 - Make it a game: Some families find that they can help make potty training something to celebrate, instead of something to resist, by offering treats or incentives for using the potty.
-Offering stickers or stars for each time using the potty, working up to a big reward, can last long enough to establish the habit and say goodbye to diapers without setting up the expectation that using the potty deserves a treat every time as she grows up.
+Offering stickers or stars for each time using the potty, working up to a big reward, can last long enough to establish the habit and say goodbye to diapers without setting up the expectation that using the potty deserves a treat every time as they grow up.

 Laura Markham.
 “Easy Potty Learning for Toddlers.”
 AhaParenting.
 Dr. Laura Markham, 2016.
 Web.